department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 > *"This next one [File a Supplemental Claim] doesn't apply to me because I have not submitted a claim for [specific condition name] before...If I had been previously denied a claim, then now I can get...the VA to reconsider...*

-> *"**For the headers and...the links themselves, I feel like the supplemental claim is right because I have something [disability] and I would feel like I'm filing a supplement to what I already have**.
+> *"**For the headers and...the links themselves, I feel like the Supplemental Claim is right because I have something [disability] and I would feel like I'm filing a supplement to what I already have**.
 And so that's a little confusing to me.
-Because...being called a supplemental claim, **but according to the paragraph, it is if I've been denied before, so I'm resubmitting my claim**.
+Because...being called a Supplemental Claim, **but according to the paragraph, it is if I've been denied before, so I'm resubmitting my claim**.
 So if I'm not reading the paragraphs, I'm thinking that the first link is only for somebody who doesn't have disability yet.*

 > *"When I read the paragraphs, the first link is what I would use if I have never claimed *this particular condition*, and the second link is only if I got it denied" (pilot 1).*